Your call to the Respect Phoneline is confidential unless:

 We do not use technology to identify callers or call recording equipment.
 Calls are monitored occasionally for quality or training purposes.
 For more information you can download our full Confidentiality Policy.

 Respect is committed to providing services of high quality in a non-discriminatory way.

 It is our policy to take all complaints seriously and to ensure that they are promptly investigated at an appropriate level.
-We are also committed, whenever possible, to take action to reduce the likelihood of recurrence of similar problems.
+We are also committed, whenever possible, to act to reduce the likelihood of recurrence of similar problems.

 For more information you can download our full Complaints procedure.